Watermeloune/beebryte-imagestat-panel/README.md

 yarn watch / yarn dev .

-If you want to add images just append to imageUrls in src/module.ts like    alias: link
+If you want to add images just save it in .src/img/

-also you'll need to add this alias in the array in src/partials/editor.html in ng-options